sparkfun/SparkFun_LoRaSerial/docs/led_states.md

 ## Training

-During Training, the green RSSI LEDs will cylon back and forth.
+During [training](https://docs.sparkfun.com/SparkFun_LoRaSerial/training/), the green RSSI LEDs will cylon back and forth.
 One green LED is lit at a time and the lit LED moves from side to side.

     G4    G3    G2    G1
                        X